-Evaluation of a property extraction i of the form e.m proceeds as follows:

-First, the expression e is evaluated to an object o.
-Let f be the result of looking up (16.15.1) method (10.1) m in o with respect to the current library L. If o is an instance of Type but e is not a constant type literal, then if m is a method that forwards (9.1) to a static method, method lookup fails.
-If method lookup succeeds and f is a concrete method then i evaluates to the closurization of o.m.
+Evaluation of a property extraction i of the form e.m proceeds as follows: First, the expression e is evaluated to an object o.
+Let f be the result of looking up (16.15.1) method (10.1) m in o with respect to the current library L. If o is an instance of Type but e is not a constant type literal, then if f is a method that forwards (9.1) to a static method, method lookup fails.
+If method lookup succeeds then i evaluates to the closurization of method f on object o (16.18.7).